 “This system benefits more than 50 million people daily, not mentioning the people along the project,” says the IoT network’s technical lead, Yang Yang, director of the CAS Key Lab of Wireless Sensor Network and Communication at the Shanghai Institute of Microsystem and Information Technology (SIMIT), part of the Chinese Academy of Sciences.
 He says what they learn from the network will likely be applied to other massive infrastructure projects, including the Eastern and Western Routes of the water transfer system, as well as more modest endeavors, like monitoring the glass facades of skyscrapers.

 Planning for the IoT network started back to 2012.
-Yang and his team, including Dr. Wuxiong Zhang, Associate Professor at SIMIT, Chinese Academy of Sciences, spent two weeks traveling the length of canal, assessing its needs.
+Yang and his team, including Wuxiong Zhang, associate professor at SIMIT, Chinese Academy of Sciences, spent two weeks traveling the length of the canal, assessing its needs.